Oil platform: Effects on the environment

 Smoke from controlled oil fire in Gulf of Mexico, Louisiana, after the Deepwater Horizon oil spill, May 5, 2010.

 Long-term gas flares could have impacts on the environment.

 Offshore oil production involves environmental risks, most notably oil spills from oil tankers or pipelines transporting oil from the platform to onshore facilities, and from leaks and accidents on the platform.
 Produced water is also generated, which is water brought to the surface along with the oil and gas; it is usually highly saline and may include dissolved or unseparated hydrocarbons.

 Offshore rigs are shut down during hurricanes.
-In the Gulf of Mexico the number hurricanes is increasing because of the increasing number of oil platforms that heat surrounding air with methane.
+In the Gulf of Mexico the number of hurricanes is increasing because of the increasing number of oil platforms that heat surrounding air with methane.
 It is estimated that oil and gas facilities in the Gulf of Mexico emit approximately 500000 tons of methane each year, corresponding to a 2.9% loss of produced gas.
 The increasing number of oil rigs also increases the number and movement of oil tankers, resulting in increasing levels which directly warm water in the zone.
 Warm waters are a key factor for hurricanes to form.

 To reduce the amount of carbon emissions otherwise released into the atmosphere, methane pyrolysis of natural gas pumped up by oil platforms is a possible alternative to flaring for consideration.
 Methane pyrolysis produces non-polluting hydrogen in high volume from this natural gas at low cost.
 This process operates at around 1000 °C and removes carbon in a solid form from the methane, producing hydrogen.
 The carbon can then be pumped underground and is not released into the atmosphere.